Why California Wage & Hour Laws Drive Employment Lawyer Demand

 Why California Is the Employment Law Capital

-You're absolutely right about the demand - California employment law is one of the hottest practice areas on the West Coast.
+You're right to notice the surge in California employment lawyer demand — the state's labyrinthine wage and hour laws create more litigation opportunities than anywhere else in the country.
 The state has created a uniquely complex regulatory environment that generates constant work for employment attorneys, and here's what's driving it.

 California's wage and hour laws are among the most employee-friendly in the nation, creating a perfect storm of compliance challenges and litigation opportunities.
 While BigLaw compensation might seem attractive, some employment boutiques may offer competitive packages with different work-life balance considerations.